 One source said: 'Brunswick has long had an issue in that equity is very tightly held and some partners feel they are building the business for the benefit of others.'

-There is no suggestion that Brunswick boss Alan Parker is relinquishing control, but Brunswick is understood to be reviewing ways to enable the newer partners to increase their equity holdings.
+There is no suggestion that Brunswick boss Alan Parker is relinquishing control, but Brunswick is understood to be reviewing ways to enable partners to increase their equity holdings.

 Brunswick declined to comment.

 Meanwhile Bradley is understood to be leaving Tulchan at the end of this week and is expected to join his new agency after a period of gardening leave.